Steps to Licensure

 Teacher candidates are provided placements that correlate with their intended teacher license.

-are not allowed to enroll in a January interim if student teaching in
+- Students are not allowed to enroll in a January interim if student teaching in spring semester.

 - Students will be enrolled in 12 credits of student teaching courses (10 credits of pass/fail teaching experience and 2 credits of graded seminar).

-- Students are eligible to apply for a teaching license upon successful completion of at least a full semester of student teaching and submission of the Transition to Teaching Portfolio.
+- Students are eligible to apply for a teaching license upon successful completion of at least a full semester of student teaching and submission of the edTPA Portfolio.

-Click here for a list of phone numbers, e-mail addresses and office numbers for the Dean's Office, Field Experience Office, Professional Education Office (PEP), education advisers, graduation examiner and more helpful contacts.
+Click here for a list of phone numbers, e-mail addresses and office numbers for the Dean's Office, Professional Education Office (PEP), Field Placement Office and helpful department contacts.